Learn

 awareness

-Excluding sources of addiction
+Excluding the sources of addictions

-The subject of addiction is particularly sensitive.
+The topic of addiction is particularly sensitive.

-TheWHO provides the following definition: "By addiction we mean a transformation of behaviour that becomes from a simple habit an exaggerated and pathological search for pleasure through the means or substances or behaviour resulting in the pathological condition" and more specifically "apsychological, sometimes also physical, condition resulting from the interaction between an organism and a substance, characterised by behavioural and other responses including a compulsive need to take the substance continuously or periodically, in order to experience its psychic effects and sometimes to avoid the discomfort of its deprivation".
+WHO provides the following definition: "By addiction we mean a transformation of behavior that becomes from a simple habit an exaggerated and pathological pursuit of pleasure through the means or substances or behaviors that results in the pathological condition" and more specifically "a psychic condition, sometimes also physical, resulting from the interaction between an organism and a substance, characterized by behavioral and other responses that include a compulsive need to take the substance continuously or periodically in order to experience its psychic effects and sometimes to avoid the discomfort of its deprivation."

-The most common addictions within our Society are those resulting from tobacco, alcohol and drug use, but there are also addictions not directly related to substance use such as gambling or adult entertainment.
+The most common addictions within our Society are those resulting from tobacco, alcohol and drug use, but there are also addictions not directly related to substance use such as gambling oradult entertainment.

 The topic of addiction is treated mainly through the exclusion approach of the economic activities involved.